gyrogami logo

 Final thoughts: Some cutters wouldn't punch cleanly through 5mil copper sheet.
 Yes, it's entirely unfair using such thin material but if it could do this, bingo.
 They would have worked better on normal thicknesses but they have to work under all conditions.

-CNC machinery would trim the ends perfectly.
+CNC machinery would trim the punch ends perfectly.
 Lacking one at the moment, I filed and sanded them instead.
-A few hours on all 14.
-Either that or add extra time to dress and correct each individual disc but that gets old fast.
+It's either that or add extra time to dress and correct each individual disc (that gets old fast).

-The press is better.
+Using a press instead of a hammer is better.
 First, it is much easier on the equipment.
 Second, it applies a perpendicular, consistent force whereas a hammer may strike off-center or at an angle.
-Third, the punch may smash the blank against the rubber pad or whatever the cutter is resting on.
-The blank will be tweaked from the shearing process so additional damage could be a death blow.
+Third, the punch may smash the blank against the rubber pad or whatever the cutter is resting on so the blank might need some additional TLC.

 Posted by M: April 29, 2021